Club member, Gabrielle Coleman, at the Olympic Trials in 2009

 - Senior Nationals (Men's and Women's)*

 - Youth Winter Olympic Games (Men's and Women's)*

-- NEW Arena Nationals
+- US Arena Club Nationals

 Teams may have to qualify through local and regional playdowns.
 Playdowns is the curling term for playoffs.
 The process varies a bit from event to event but often consists of a round robin or double knock-out tournament.

 There are several other types of competitive events: